PatrykChrabaszcz/Moon/_posts/2017-07-21-your-filename.md

 ```

 To implement forward pass we simply use matrix form we derived earlier.
 In this implementation we divide our parameters into weight matrix **self.w** and bias vector **self.b** this way it will easier to implement L2 regularization only to **self.w** matrix.
-We need to store input **self.x** as it is required later in backward_pass function.
-Output from this function can be used as an input for the next layer.
+We need to store input **self.x** as it is required later for backward_pass function.
+Output from forward_pass function can be used as an input for the next layer.

 ### Backward pass